Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Examples

 \begin{rem} The statement of the proposition extends to the following situation: assuming acylindricity, given $A,\eps$ and $L$, there exists $n$ such that the following holds.
 Assume that $\calr_0$ is family of loxodromic elements of stable norm at most $L$, closed under conjugacy, and such that any pair of elements $g,h\in\calr_0$ having axes at finite Hausdorff distance satisfy $||g||=||h||$.
 Then the family $\{ g^{n}, g\in \calR_0 \}$ satisfies the $(A,\eps)$-small cancellation condition. \end{rem}

 \begin{rem} One easily checks that if $\calr$ satisfies the $(A,\eps)$-small cancellation condition, then so does $\calr^k$ for all $k\geq 1$.
 In particular, if $\calr_0$ is as in the proposition, then $\calr_0^{nk}$ satisfies the $(A,\eps)$-small cancellation condition.
-However, it might not be the case that $\calr_0^k$ satisfies the $(A,\eps)$-small cancellation condition for all $k$ large enough. \end{rem}
+However, in presence of torsion, it might not be the case that $\calr_0^k$ satisfies the $(A,\eps)$-small cancellation condition for all $k$ large enough. \end{rem}

 Let us briefly explain the argument in the case of an action on a tree.
 First, we argue that if $g,h \in \calR$ have different axis of translation in the tree, then the common segment $\sigma$ of the two axis has length controlled by $L$ and the constants of acylindricity.
 Actually, restricted on a subsegment of $\sigma$ far from it ends, $[g^i, h^j]$ is trivial (since $g^i$ and $h^j$ are merely translations on a same axis), and one can find a contradiction with acylindricity, if the possible $i$ and $j$ are numerous.